What Are the Different Reconstruction Options? continued...

 How Long Does Breast Reconstruction Surgery Take?

-Preparation for breast reconstruction surgery, including giving anesthesia, may take 2 hours.
+Preparation for the procedure, including getting anesthesia, may take 2 hours.
 Once it begins, the reconstruction will take anywhere from 1 to 6 hours.

 Recovery From Breast Reconstruction Surgery

-For the first few days after surgery, you may have some discomfort.
+You may have some discomfort for the first few days afterward.
 You’ll be given pain medication as needed.
 Throughout your hospital stay, the staff will closely watch you.